Lyalpha/ifuanal/docs/installation.rst

 The STARLIGHT executable suitable for your system should be downloaded from `here <http://astro.ufsc.br/starlight/node/3>`_.
 This should be copied (or linked) in to the `starlight/` subdirectory of the ifuanal project directory with the exact file name ``StarlightChains_v04.exe`` so that the code can find it.

-ifuanal comes bundled with a set of model bases from Bruzual & Charlot (2003), although others can added manually (see the :ref:`Tutorial <cont-fitting>`).
+ifuanal comes bundled with a set of model bases from Bruzual & Charlot (2003), although others can be added manually (see the :ref:`Tutorial <cont-fitting>`).

 Setup
 -----